-Figure 85.
-Selecting storage service
+Figure 85: Selecting storage service

 7. From Host Mapping, select the host(s), cluster(s), or datacenter(s) to which you want to map the new volume.
-You can click Custom to specify a custom mapping in the Custom Host Mapping dialog box.
+You can click Custom to specify a custom mapping in the Custom Host Mapping dialog box and use the Search toolbar to locate a specific host.